We offer fully trained Service Dogs and Service Dog Training

 A Service Dog is not the same as a Therapy Dog or an Emotional Support Animal (ESA).
 We offer training and certification for Therapy Dogs - they are a dog that has the task of giving support to someone besides the handler, like at a nursing home or a child's school.
 An ESA can be a dog or any other type of animal.
 It gives Emotional Support to the handler.
 It has no rights of public access, other than what is granted by the business owner.
 Some travel may be allowed with an ESA, depending on who you travel with.

-Steve is also on the Advisory Board for Healing Paws for Warriors, a non-profit that assists Veterans with acquiring a Service Dog.
+Steve also served on the Advisory Board for Healing Paws for Warriors for 3 years.
+HPFW is a non-profit that assists Veterans with acquiring a Service Dog.
 You can inquire about their services by clicking their logo below.